rjstacey/Dot11CommentDB/app/src/table/AppTable.md

 The action `setSelected(dataSet, ids)` from 'store/selected' is used to set the set of selected rows.
 A row is selected when the user clicks or touches the row.

-The selector `getExpanded(state, dataSet)` from 'store/expanded' is used to obtain an array of row identifier for the expanded rows.
+The selector `getExpanded(state, dataSet)` from 'store/expanded' is used to obtain an array of row identifiers for the expanded rows.

 The `ui` subslice of the data set contains the `tableView` and `tablesColumns` entries that identify the selected table configuration and the table configuration itself, respectively. `tableView` is a string that defaults to 'default' for data sets where there is only one